joerg-schneider/airtunnel/README.md

 `write_data_asset()` optionally except additional keyword arguments that will be passed to the Pandas function.
 Or, just do not use `PandasDataAssetIO` at all - `rebuild_for_store` can be implemented as you wish.

-Very similar, the script to rebuild the `programme` asset looks like this:
+Mostly similar, the script `programme.py` looks like this:

 ````python
 from airtunnel import PandasDataAsset, PandasDataAssetIO